fshowalter/movielog-archive/reviews/it-follows-2014.md

 But about that script.

-Remember how I said this movie doesn't work?
-Let's talk about that.
+Remember those problem scenes?
+Let's talk about them.

-The problems start with the opening sequence.
+The opening sequence reveals too much.
 Consider what it would have been like, had we not seen what happened to the girl waiting by the lake.
 Since the creature is only visible to the cursed, the script could have played with the concept of an unreliable narrator.
-Is the curse real, or is Jay having some sort of breakdown?
+Is the curse real or is Jay having some sort of breakdown?
 By showing the girl dead in a such a manner, the film loses any ambiguity.
 The curse is real.

 Continuing the too-much-information trend, the film then explains all the details of the curse.
+Worse still, it does it all through dialog.
+Rule #1 of good storytelling: Show, don't tell.
 Rule #1 of horror: Nothing is scarier than the unknown.

-Imagine if the film cut out the sequence with Hugh explaining everything.
+Now, imagine if the film dropped the sequence with Hugh explaining everything.
 If it cut from Hugh holding the rag over Jay's mouth to him dumping her on the curb in front of her house?
-We wouldn't know what was happening to her.
-When the creature did show up, we'd imagine the worst.
+We wouldn't know what had happened to her.
+When the creature showed up, we'd imagine the worst.
 By establishing rules and limitations, the filmmakers made the curse less scary.
 To borrow the film's STD metaphor, it's less like AIDS in the 1980's and more like Herpes today.

 Which leads me to the biggest problem of all.
 Yes this is horrible curse, but it's manageable.
 Hell, the film even seems to admit as much.
 If the thing just walks, then couldn't one just fly to someplace like Australia?
 Judging by the pool incident it doesn't like water, which means it probably can't swim, which means you're safe.